AboladeTikristi/LITA_DataAnalysis_Project-Sales-Performance-Analysis-for-a-Retail-Store/README.md

 ### Project Overview
 ---
-This Data Analysis aims at extracting, exploring,  visualizing and Prediction on the Sales Data of a Retail Store.
+This Data Analysis aims at extracting, exploring sales data to uncover key insights such as top-selling products, regional performance, and monthly sales trends.
+Then,visualizing and Prediction on the Sales Data of a Retail Store.
 After the data analysis and visualization process, it is shown that the store is at a loss and if not stopped early the store would fold up inthe next four years.
 Preventive measures have also been suggested with assurance of positive results.

 ### Data Sources
 ---